Zhinjio/manager/README.md

 # What is it like to report to me?

-> I've seen a variety of posted files recently that looked very similar describing a manager (or team lead's) style of managing, what they consider important, and some facts about them.
+> I've seen a variety of posted files recently that looked very similar describing a manager's (or team lead's) style of managing, what they consider important, and some facts about them.
 I do love the idea behind it, but not the presentation.
 So here's my attempt at my own.
 Also, I consider this the content of my first face-to-face discussion with you, the new employee, as part of the overall orientation to your new role.
 This is not intended to replace that conversation.
 Think of it more as a written or online record of that content for your reference.

 # Basic values

 ## Honesty

-> Real simple.
-I won't lie to you.
+> Really simple: I won't lie to you.
 There may be times when I can't say things because of legal restrictions or requests for confidentiality.
 But if you ask me a direct question, I will give you a direct answer.
 I expect the same of you.
 Which leads to the next value...

 ## Ownership